MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 }
 ```

 Every field in the interface needs to be redefined.
 Interfaces are useful when an operation can return different types all of them implementing the same interface.
-In addition to intefaces, an operation can also be based on `union types`:
+In addition to interfaces, an operation can also be based on `union types`:

 ```graphql
 {